DigitalEmbed/jOS/Ports/Readme.md

 The system will work with the Timer 2 (8-bits) of the micro controller.
 The advantage of working with this timer is that it can wake the microcontroller when it is in the **SLEEP_MODE_PWR_SAVE** mode, thus ensuring greater power savings.

-### Timebase
+#### Timebase

 Every 10 ms will interrupt the system for the management of tasks.
-This time is fully configurable by changing the ui8TickMS variable.
+This time is fully configurable by changing the ui8TickMS variable. **you must remember that the variable __ui8TickMS must be modified with the value of the interrupt time, in milliseconds**.

+### Arduino Framework Users

+It is possible to use this port together with the Arduino framework and most of the libraries made for it.
+Theoretically, all Arduino AVR ATMega microcontrollers are compatible with the jOS system with this file.
+The systems tested were:

+- Arduino UNO (ATMega328p)
+- Arduino MEGA (ATMega2560)

+The system will work with the Timer 1 (16-bits) of the microcontroller so that there are not so many incompatibilities with the libraries made for the Arduino framework.
+The disadvantage is that Timer 1 can only wake the microcontroller when it is in **SLEEP_MODE_IDLE** mode.

+### Arduino IDE

+Unfortunately, this library does not work in the IDE provided by Arduino: The linker does not seem to be able to find the solution files.
+I recommend using the [PlatformIO](https://platformio.org/platformio-ide) IDE.
+The installation is easy:

+- Download Microsoft Visual Studio Code or Atom;
+- There are extension managers in these IDEs.
+Look for PlatformIO and install it;

+#### Timebase

+Every 20 ms will interrupt the system for the management of tasks.
+This time is fully configurable if necessary.
+When changing the time base, **you must remember that the variable __ui8TickMS must be modified with the value of the interrupt time, in milliseconds**.

 ### License